What are the responsibilities and job description for the Firefighter position at City of Eau Claire, WI?

 The City pays 85% of the cost of the health insurance premium for an active regular full-time employee.

-Optional deferred compensation employer contribution of $150.00 per month ($69.23 per pay period) for an employee with no employer-paid health insurance.
+Optional cash payment of $150.00 per month ($69.23 per pay period) for an employee with no employer-paid health insurance.
+This may be contributed by the employee to any Roth or other deferred compensation plan offered by the City.

 Dental Insurance